Chronicle Lover? Amazing Berlin Awaits You Part 2

 View of the city from Dome

-I would love to go back and continue discover some hidden treasures that it hides.
+I would love to go back and continue to discover some hidden treasures that it hides.

-In regards with the City’s touristic spots to explore, there would be more than 60 sites to see it always depends on your preference, your willingness and surely your patience.
+In regards to the City’s touristic spots to explore, there would be more than 60 sites to see it always depends on your preference, your willingness and surely your patience.

-In terms of tour prices it’s true that you must pay every time you enter a site or museums except of those places that I’ve been where I haven’t paid anything.
-It is more likely better than Barcelona almost every corner to visit are with entrance fees on the other hand Berlin is innovated.
+In terms of tour prices, it’s true that you must pay every time you enter a site or museums except those places that I’ve been where I haven’t paid anything.
+It is more likely better than Barcelona almost every corner to visit are with entrance fees, however, Berlin so much innovated than the other cities.

 I salute the German Government for keeping their facilities available to those sites that are free entry its rare to find this kind of service.

-If you looking to be thrifty while in this city bringing your own food will be perfect. however if you want to taste some of the food speciality you can definitely do that also with street foods and desserts will be considerably enough to fill your curiosity.
+If you looking to be thrifty while in this city bringing your own food will be perfect. however, if you want to taste some of the food specialty you can definitely do that also with street foods and desserts would be considered enough to fill your curiosity.

-Parking in this City is expensive so if you’re travelling with car better get a hotel parking reservation to make sure not to pay excessively.
+Parking in this City is expensive so if you’re traveling by car better get a hotel parking reservation to make sure not to pay excessively.